richjdurley/Checkout/README.md

 - Assume each item is scanned through the `checkout` in turn
 - Assume the customer payment process is out of scope
+- Assume that all items scanned will have a price

 ### Developer rules
 - Must use a strict TDD process